He filmed a documentary on Singapore’s tattoo scene.

-With these awards and possibly more to come in the near future, Harry is back with a new work that looks into the tattoo scene in Singapore that is also a maiden production of Kissing Dragonflies Productions - an art space in Koh Pha Ngan, Thailand, which brings Singaporean and regional artists and musicians of various disciplines together for performances, residencies and workshops.
+With these awards and possibly more to come, Harry is back with a new work that looks into the tattoo scene in Singapore.
+This is also a maiden production of Kissing Dragonflies Productions, an art space in Koh Pha Ngan, Thailand, which brings Singaporean and regional artists and musicians of various disciplines together for performances, residencies and workshops.

-He would like to explore the theme of mental illness in the future, but for now, let’s learn more about tattooing through his latest series titled Blood & Craft.
+The filmmaker would like to explore the theme of mental illness in the future, but for now, let’s learn more about tattooing through his latest work titled Blood & Craft.

 Why filmmaking and not any other medium of expression?

-Listening to these diverse stories from travellers and locals, I form these pictures and montages in my head; and I feel that I want to document these stories and capture the atmosphere as much as possible.
+Listening to these diverse stories from travellers and locals, I form pictures and montages in my head.
+And I feel I want to document these stories and capture the atmosphere as much as possible.

 I relate to the stuff that people often overlook.
-Even though my topics or subjects may seem to be less spoken about by the mainstream crowd, the overarching themes are universal.
-I’m drawn to subjects that are usually on the periphery, which is where I feel I am at.
-But most of my subjects are serendipitously discovered, which I find more magical especially in the documentary medium rather than narrative fiction, per se.
+Though my topics or subjects may seem to be less spoken about by the mainstream crowd, the overarching themes are universal.
+I’m drawn to subjects who are usually on the periphery, which is where I feel I am.
+Most of my subjects are serendipitously discovered, which I find more magical, especially in the documentary medium rather than narrative fiction, per se.

-Talk me through your process of Blood & Craft —how the concept came about, and why the episodic approach instead of a, say, feature film?
+Talk me through your process of Blood & Craft —how did the concept come about and why the episodic approach instead of, say, a feature film?

 A few years ago, I got to know Joseph and Kelvin rather well.
-The idea for a tattoo documentary came up in the initial years of knowing them but somehow, I wasn’t able to find a fresh angle to approach the topic.
-It was just before the Singapore Ink Show last year that Michelle, my co-creator of Blood & Craft, and I began to visualise how this documentary can be presented – via themes and the artists’ stories.
+The idea for a tattoo documentary came up in the initial years of knowing them, but I couldn’t find a fresh angle to approach the topic.
+It was just before the Singapore Ink Show last year that Michelle, my co-creator of Blood & Craft, and I began to visualise how this documentary could be presented via themes and the artists’ stories.